vext01/theunixzoo-www/src/undergrad-projects-2013.md

-# Soft-Dev Undergrauduate Project Ideas for 2013
+# Soft-Dev Undergraduate Project Ideas for 2013

 The following items are ideas for undergraduate computer science projects at King's College London.